-Provide groups with a reliable and systematic framework for solving complex problems with the Force Field Problem Solving Model, based on Kurt Lewin's original work with force-field theory.
-Participants learn a five-step process to guide them from defining a problem to creating action plans for strategies, and help them make their organizations more productive.
+Provide groups with a reliable and systematic framework for solving complex problems with the Force Field Model for Problem Solving, based on Kurt Lewin's original work with force-field theory.
+Participants will learn a five-step process to guide them from defining a problem to creating action plans for strategies and help them make their organizations more productive.

 How It Works